zodigancode/docker-laravel/README.md

 docker compose up -d
 ```

-You need to run the following commands from the console of the yii_php container.
+You need to run the following commands from the console of the laravel_php container.
 To start bash within docker container, use the command:

 ```shell
 docker exec -it laravel_php sh